FAC8/fac9-gitbook/week2/TDD-plan.md

   * Examples of each

-Talk by eighth light on paired programming
+Talk by eighth light on paired programming (probably not Jarkyn, so either it is us, or we need to get someone else in)

 ### Timetable
 Monday: